willebra/x-road-catalog/BUILD.md

 * `default` - a profile used for default operation of X-Road Catalog, without any country-specific features.
   * The default profile can be set with `spring.profiles.active=`.
-* `FI` - an extra profile used in addition to the default profile, which has country-specific (Finland) features, e.g., fetching additional data from a national business registry.
+* `fi` - an extra profile used in addition to the default profile, which has country-specific (Finland) features, e.g., fetching additional data from a national business registry.
 Other country-specific profiles can be added if needed.
-  * The profile can be set with `spring.profiles.active=FI`.
+  * The profile can be set with `spring.profiles.active=fi`.
 * `production` - a profile used in the production deployment.
   * The profile can be set with `spring.profiles.active=production`.
 * `sshtest` - a profile used to test SSH tunneling with X-Road Catalog.
   * The profile can be set with `spring.profiles.active=sshtest`.

+Multiple profiles can be activated at the same time by separating them with a comma, e.g., `spring.profiles.active=production,fi`.

 X-Road Catalog supports adding new profiles.
 For example, new country-specific features should be added by creating a new country-specific profile.